jimhigson/oboe.js-dissertation/main/main.md

 receive live data -- in the election night example no constituencies would be shown until they had all been called.

-One benefit of a unified model for streamed and short-lived content is that it allows a simpler security model.
+One benefit of a unified model for streamed and finite-size content is that it allows a simpler security model.
 Because the demands of the transport are different, streaming security is usually implemented separately from other HTTP requests.
-Schneier argues that "complexity is the worst enemy of security" [@simpleschneier Software Complexity and Security] and in one online debate paints a buildings analogy [@schneierdoors]:
+Schneier often argues that "complexity is the worst enemy of security" [@simpleschneier Software Complexity and Security] and in one online debate paints a buildings analogy
+[@schneierdoors]:

 > More specifically, simplicity tends to completely remove potential
 > avenues of attack.
 An easy example might be to think of a building.